finnsterfran/Gymmies-Milestone-1-Project---Frannie-Yip/README.md

 #### Commit 16 fixed arrow in input box contact.html
 * added a code to remove the arrows

+#### Commit 17 final fixes
+* made slight tweaking to the final version of the project, updated README.md

 # Problems I've encountered
 * getting the boxes to align properly when moving from one viewport to another, this took quite a bit of time to fixed
 * in services.html, I had initially started with an image and text box per row and alternate to text image.
 When apply responsive resizing, the boxes would be stacked on top of each other, at some points text box on top of text box.
 I tried to do a flex-direction: reverse-column, but this made some of the text disappear under the images.
 So I opted for a change in layout.